 With the new 5k H.265 recording modes in the GoPro Hero 9, you may be wondering what memory cards are best for the camera.

 This guide will walk you through the different requirements and recording modes of the GoPro Hero 9 to help you find the best memory cards for the most stable performance.

 Best SD Cards GoPro Hero9 Black

 Before buying memory cards for the Hero9 there are a few things you should know.

 The camera uses a single UHS-I micro SD memory card slot.
 You don’t need to buy UHS-II card, but you should stick with the U3 speed class to avoid any problems.

 The Hero9 has a memory card capacity of up to 256GB.
 It’s not recommended to use bigger cards.

 Top 5 Recommendation SD Cards

-These are the best memory cards for the GoPro Hero9 with their corresponding performance take from an Android smartphone.
+These are the best memory cards with their corresponding performance take from an Android smartphone.

 The GoPro Hero9 can take memory cards up to 256GB, but 128GB cards work very well for normal usage.